 “The new technology and room design will give faculty the means to transform what is possible inside of the STEM classroom at UM-Flint.”

 – Nick Kingsley, Associate Professor of Inorganic Chemistry

 Making STEM Visible

-As part of the building project, UM-Flint’s Circle Drive will be reimagined, with the Expansion creating a pathway into campus from the Mill Street Parking Ramp.
-Additional green spaces and an outdoor laboratory will make the Expansion a hub for campus activities—and put STEM in the minds of both students and campus visitors.
+As part of the building project, UM-Flint’s Circle Drive is reimagined, with the Expansion creating a pathway into campus from the Mill Street Parking Ramp.
+Additional green spaces and an outdoor laboratory make the Expansion a hub for campus activities—and put STEM in the minds of both students and campus visitors.